-I was recently asked by Medscape for my opinion and thoughts regarding “autoimmune protocol” dietary strategy for patients with hashimoto’s hypothyroidism.
+In 2019 I was asked by Medscape for my opinion and thoughts regarding “autoimmune protocol” dietary strategy for patients with hashimoto’s hypothyroidism.
 The author of that article has hashimoto’s herself but was telling a story of a colleague who has hashimoto’s and is trying to delay hypothyroidism through dietary efforts.
 In addition to reading that article here, I figured I would publish everything I wrote for them as obviously only some snippets were included.
 I’ve also written in the past on the concern of gluten and thyroid health.
+In late 2020, another study was published, creating media attention, suggesting low animal intake in the context of a Mediterranean diet may be beneficial.

 Karl Nadolsky, DO FACE